CONTINUING EDUCATION REQUIREMENTS

 - The remaining four (4) CE credit hours may be obtained by taking an elective course approved by the Commission.
 Elective courses may address a wide variety of real estate topics.
 Triangle Institute of Real Estate provides an extensive list of electives in the classroom.

 The maximum amount of CE credit awarded for any single course is four (4) hours.

 - Licensees must attend 90% of a CE course and comply with student participating standards in order to receive credit for the course.

 A person who is issued a broker license does not have to take continuing education courses during the license period in which the license is issued.
 However, they must satisfy the CE requirement prior to the second renewal of the license.

 BROKER-IN-CHARGE ANNUAL REVIEW

-All Brokers-In-Charge (BIC) must complete a four hour Broker-in-Charge Annual Review Course (BICAR) each full license period after being designated a BIC.
+All Brokers-In-Charge (BIC) must complete a four hour Broker-in-Charge Annual Review Course (BICUP) each full license period after being designated a BIC.
 This course is designed for and restricted to currently designated brokers-in-charge and brokers who are broker-in-charge eligible.
-A broker who is not a broker-in-charge or who is not broker-in-charge eligible will not receive credit for the BICAR course.
+A broker who is not a broker-in-charge or who is not broker-in-charge eligible will not receive credit for the BICUP course.
 If you believe yourself to be a broker-in-charge or broker-in-charge eligible, please go to the Commission’s web site, www.ncrec.gov, select “Licensees Only” from the menu on the left side of the Homepage and check your status.

 JUNE 10TH DEADLINE